Rvhoyos/QuackedSMP/README.md

    - Same PC as the server: `http://localhost:8125` (or `http://127.0.0.1:8125`)
    - Other device on your network: `http://<server-ip>:8125`

-Panel is optional.
-Game features work without it.
-Panel stays off until you set a password.
+The panel is optional and stays off until you set a password.
+Every game feature works without it.

-**Security (short):**
+**Before you expose the panel:**

-- Admin needs the password.
-Public metrics / chat feed / leaderboard do not.
+- The admin side needs the password.
+The public side (metrics, chat feed, leaderboard) does not.
-- Panel is plain HTTP on port **8125**.
-Fine on localhost or home LAN.
-Do not open 8125 to the whole internet without HTTPS (Caddy/Nginx reverse proxy) or a private tunnel (SSH / VPN).
+- The panel is plain HTTP on port **8125**.
+Fine on localhost or a home LAN.
+Do not open 8125 to the internet without putting HTTPS in front of it (Caddy, Nginx) or using a private tunnel (SSH, VPN).
+- Passwords are hashed, never stored as plain text.
+Repeated failed logins lock that IP out for a few minutes.
-- Never set `dashboard.enabled=true` in config without a password unless you want open admin.
+- Never turn the panel on in config without setting a password, unless you want anyone to have admin.

 ## Features